huzeyann/ncut_pytorch/docs/docs/hierarchy_ncut.md

 The k-way normalized cut algorithm naturally produces hierarchical segmentations by varying the number of clusters `k`.
 This hierarchical property allows us to control the granularity of segmentation from coarse to fine-grained levels, making it a powerful tool for multi-scale image understanding.

-## Interactive Demo (Video)

-The video below demonstrates interactive hierarchical NCut segmentation.
-It shows how the relationships between different regions in different K, and how user interactions can select coherent regions at different hierarchy levels.

-<video src="../images/hierarchy_ncut.mp4" controls playsinline muted loop style="width:100%; max-width:960px; height:auto; display:block; margin:0 auto;"></video>

-If the video does not render in your browser, you can download it directly: [Download hierarchy_ncut.mp4](../images/hierarchy_ncut.mp4)

 ## How to use it in a few lines

 ``` py